 The Franchise Council of Australia indicates that it can take up to 3 years to set up a franchising system, and a further 3 to 5 years to see net profits.
 You need to make sure you have the patience and the capital to stick it out for that long.

-Contact Her Lawyer for an obligation-free phone consult to find out how you can franchise your business successfully.
+Contact Her Lawyer for an obligation-free phone consult to find out more about franchising.